GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2021-02-13-pebble-templating-with-spring.md

 &lt;/html&gt;
 </pre>

-We can tell our template to expect something called `messages` to be passed in when this is used, this will be a list that we can iterate over using [Pebble's for loop](https://pebbletemplates.io/wiki/guide/basic-usage/) and display the text property for each message.
+We can tell our template to expect something called <span class="code-snippet">messages</span> to be passed in when this is used, this will be a list that we can iterate over using [Pebble's for loop](https://pebbletemplates.io/wiki/guide/basic-usage/) and display the text property for each message.

 Now we need to tell our newly minted Pebble templating engine to take this template, pass in the messages from our database to render real values.
 Let's update our controller: